sofn-xyz/mailing/README.md

 ## ●&nbsp;&nbsp;&nbsp;Why?

 We love good emails.
 Usage metrics imply that a lot of people do.
 But every web developer I've ever met hates making them.
-So, we're trying to make coding them easy.
+We're trying to make coding them easy.

 <br/>